EAGLE-BPN/EagleEpidoc/README.md

 EagleEpidoc
 ===========
+These files are in Dropbox becuase GIT suggest to put large files there.

 Dump of files from EAGLE project in EpiDoc: you can get these one by one from the EAGLE website, or get everything which is fed to EAGLE from this repo.